Usually, the Biology Graduate Program receives approximately 150 applications per admissions cycle (once a year).

 Our lists of recent dissertations topics and research interests of our current graduate students provide evidence of the variety and scope of the research projects undertaken by the students in the Biology Graduate Program.

-Yes, the Biology Graduate Program will invite selected applicants in the continguous US to visit Penn sometime in early- to mid-February.
+Yes, the Biology Graduate Program will invite selected applicants in the continguous US to visit Penn sometime in mid-February.
 During this day, new students will meet with faculty and students to learn about the Penn, the Biology program, and what it is like to be a student at Penn.

 In addition, prospective applicants may contact the Graduate Coordinator or any faculty member with whom they wish to work about a visit to Penn.
 Every effort will be made to accommodate your request for a visit to the department and various labs in this department.